MkBth2025/GeoSoilMLOps/README.md

 ## Reproducibility and archival use

+When reporting results, preserve the exact GTFS or GLFS workflow directory and configuration used for that experiment.
+Do not mix reports or model artifacts between the two workflow trees even when filenames are identical.

 For a reproducible publication or Zenodo software release, retain the following together with the source code:

 - the exact `params.yaml` or experiment-specific YAML profile used for the reported run;